What Is Website Accessibility?

 Level A is the absolute minimum accessibility conformance level, and level AAA is the strictest.

-Most accessibility laws state that websites must meet WCAG-level AA.
+Most accessibility laws require conformance to WCAG-level AA.

 4 Principles of WCAG's accessibility guidelines